 Both platforms provide a number of tools to help decision-makers slice and dice data about revenue, customer acquisition, marketing programs, etc.

 Salesforce offers built-in dashboards and reports that let you track lead volume, conversion rates, sales forecasts, and other metrics without bothering your data analyst to manipulate and merge massive spreadsheets.
 You can access dozens of pre-built reports, or use the Report Builder to create a custom report.
 Just drag and drop the fields and filters you want, select a chart type, and you’re done.

-If you need more advanced reporting options for sales managers or CFOs/CROs, you can purchase the Wave Analytics add-on for an additional per-user fee.
+If you need more advanced reporting options for sales managers or CFOs/CROs, you can purchase the Einstein Analytics add-on for an additional per-user fee.

 Advanced reporting features are available through Zoho Reports (create sales funnels, analyze win/loss ratios, make predictions, etc.).
 Zoho Reports is technically an add-on, but it’s included in the base price of all paid editions of Zoho CRM.

-Zoho’s mobile apps include calendars/scheduling, geolocation (to find nearby prospects), meeting check-ins, team newsfeeds, and, of course, access to the basic system.
+Zoho’s mobile apps include calendars and scheduling, geolocation (to find nearby prospects), meeting check-ins, team newsfeeds, and, of course, access to the basic system.
 If you lose cellular and wireless coverage, the app will automatically sync your data when you’re back online.

-Salesforce provides a similar array of mobile features: calendars, updates, task management, mobile dashboards, file sharing, etc. With salesforce, you can also dial into conference calls directly from the app and easily record notes afterward.
+Salesforce provides a similar array of mobile features: calendars, updates, task management, mobile dashboards, file sharing, and more.
+With Salesforce, you can also dial into conference calls directly from the app and easily record notes afterward.